syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ### Applying styles while exporting

-The SfDataGrid allows exporting the data with the applied DefaultStyle by setting the `DataGridPdfExportingOption.CanApplyGridStyle` property to `true`.
-By default, data will be exported without the DefaultStyle.
+The SfDataGrid allows exporting data with the applied DefaultStyle by setting the `DataGridPdfExportingOption.CanApplyGridStyle` property to true.
+By default, the data will be exported without the DefaultStyle.

 {% tabs %}
 {% highlight c# %}